ctr119/TextHighlight/README.md

 # Hola! 👋 👾 🎲

-Experiment to find out a way of highlighting specific chunks of test like if you had a highlighter.
+Experiment to find out a way of highlighting specific chunks of text like if you had a highlighter.

 ## Highlights